Is Brie Safe During Pregnancy? (Updated 2026 Guide)

 Is brie pasteurized or unpasteurized?

-Most brie sold commercially in the United States is pasteurized.
-FDA regulations require that soft cheeses aged less than 60 days must be made from pasteurized milk, which covers nearly all brie on grocery store shelves.
-However, some imported or artisan varieties may be unpasteurized, so always check the label.
-When in doubt, look for 'pasteurized' printed on the packaging.
+Most brie sold in the United States is pasteurized.
+FDA regulations require that soft cheeses sold domestically either be made from pasteurized milk or aged for at least 60 days.
+Since brie is typically consumed fresh, commercial U.S. brie is almost always pasteurized.
+However, imported brie or artisan varieties may be unpasteurized, so always check the label before purchasing.

 How likely is brie to have listeria?